salma-emara/aps105-book/textbook/chapters/chapter07-arrays/what-are-arrays.md

-# What are arrays, and how are the stored?
+# What are arrays, and how are they stored?

 When you declare an array using the C programming language, all the elements in the array are stored contiguously in the main memory.